open-feature/js-sdk/packages/angular/projects/angular-sdk/README.md

     CommonModule,
     OpenFeatureModule.forRoot({
       provider: yourFeatureProvider,
-      // domainBoundProviders are optional, mostly needed if more than one provider is needed
+      // domainBoundProviders are optional, mostly needed if more than one provider is used in the application.
       domainBoundProviders: {
         domain1: new YourOpenFeatureProvider(),
         domain2: new YourOtherOpenFeatureProvider(),